Best National Parks in America

 10. Great Smoky Mountains National Park – Tennessee and North Carolina

 The visitor numbers to this National Park are considered somewhat inflated due to several factors.
 One is its proximity to several sizable cities, and bigger attractions, such as Dollywood.
-It’s also free to visit, unlike some of the other parks on this list.
+It’s also free to visit, unlike some of the other national parks on this list.

-Many people drive through the park as they are traveling to another destination.
+Many people drive through the national park as they are traveling to another destination.
 However, that’s not the Great Smoky Mountains’ fault and absolutely no reflection of what it offers.

 During your visit, trek up to Clingman’s Dome observation tower, where you can get an amazing, panoramic view of the entire mountain range.
 There are also multiple swimming holes (where you can actually swim) throughout the park, and you can even pick your own blackberries, blueberries, strawberries and an array of lesser-known berries while you are hiking.